FourjsGenero/pool_doctors_server/README.md

 Tests the generation of the 4gl client code that is used to call the web services

+    (Small change to update language associated with repository)

 ## pool_doctors_create_db

 Creates the back end database and populates some data into the customer and product tables